 As first reported by The Wall Street Journal Tuesday, Mobileye N.V.
-(NYSE:MBLYF), a supplier of semiautonomous car technology ended its supply agreement with Tesla Motors Inc. (NASDAQ:TSLAD), following a widely covered traffic fatality in May that involved a Tesla vehicle.
+Stock not found MBLY, a supplier of semiautonomous car technology ended its supply agreement with Tesla Motors Inc. (NASDAQ:TSLAC), following a widely covered traffic fatality in May that involved a Tesla vehicle.

 Several hours later, the story flipped and suddenly it was Tesla ending the contract, according to Comma.ai CEO George Hotz, as reported by Recode.